greiginsydney/captureKNX/docs/FAQ.md

 [Top](/docs/FAQ.md#frequently-asked-questions)
 <hr>

-## Some Group Addresses are not showing in the reports or logs
+## Why are some Group Addresses not showing in the reports or logs?

 This is usually because the Group Address has been created since the topology/project file that knxLogger is using, and as knxLogger doesn't know what type of DataPoint the GA is, it's discarded.